Dr. Joshua J. Smith

 Research and professional interests

-Current Research
+Current Research:

-• Continues interest of DNA repair in the silent regions of the genome that are highly compact and uses two interesting and very useful model organisms to study these research questions: Baker's Yeast ,Saccharomyces cerevisiae, and the ciliated protozoan Tetrahymena thermophila, cousin of Paramecium.
+• Use two interesting and very useful model organisms to study this research question: Baker's Yeast, Saccharomyces cerevisiae, and the ciliated protozoan Tetrahymena thermophila.

 • Yeast is a good biochemical and genetic tool used to understand protein interactions within the DNA repair pathway.

-• Tetrahymena is a very unique model organism in that it has developed a separation of nuclear DNA into two nuclei, nuclear dimorphism.
+• Tetrahymena is a unique model organism in that it has developed a separation of nuclear DNA into two nuclei, nuclear dimorphism.
 The micronucleus is completely silent and highly condensed into a structure resembling heterochromatin and is the genetic heredity of the cell used during meiosis.

-• The macronucleus is the location of cellular transcription and is made of a mixture of more open DNA, euchromatin, and condensed heterochromatin Due to this nuclear dimorphism, research in this organism focuses on the differences in the repair mechanism of the two nuclei and how specific chromatin modification aid in each repair process.
+• The macronucleus is the location of cellular transcription and is made of a mixture of more open DNA, euchromatin, and condensed, heterochromatin.
+Due to this nuclear dimorphism, research in this organism focuses on the differences in the repair mechanism of the two nuclei and how specific chromatin modification aid in each repair process.